Hierarchies

 taught him: The words that I speake are spirit and life, it is

 the Spirit that quickeneth, the flesh profiteth nothing.
-If all

 this be not plaine enough, looke yet, and let S. Iohn